goldenking1113/Crack-MCQ-round/README.md

 ```bash
 git clone https://github.com/mahsook3/Crack-your-MCQ-round
 ```
-#### follow the instructions below to set up and run the tool.
+#### Follow the instructions below to set up and run the tool.

 To get started with this process you have to get API in [https://aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey).

-After getting the API, you update it in `API.txt`.
+After getting the API, you update it in `API.txt` file.
 Like below
 ```bash
 API_KEY="your_API"